dmb23/tech-notes/ML Stuff/Attention/Attention.md

 > for **different dimensions** between queries and keys, it is possible to construct a matrix to address the mismatch: $\bf{q}^\intercal \bf{Mk}$

 > [!WARNING]
-> This attention mechanism does not have any trainable weights!
+> This attention mechanism does not have any trainable weights in itself!
+>
+> It is normally used with Multi-head attention and the corresponding linear transformations of queries, keys and values.

 ### Additive Attention